f-min/WCD_probe/README.md

-NOTE: it is advisable to use WCD_prober with the extension because you don't need to copy and paste the domain cookies in the CLI.
-By using the extension you can also insert more then one domain to analyze and the Java program will queue these computation.
+If you use the extension you can specify multiple domains separated by carriage returns in the appropriate input textarea, the Java program will queue the requests and execute them one at a time.

 In every usage case if the tool find a possible WCD, it will append the results in the result.txt file inside the main repo directory and the relative output will be printed on the CLI too.